josdejong/mathjs/docs/reference/functions/index.md

 - A number
 - A string for getting/setting an object property
 - An instance of `Range`
-- A one-dimensional Array or a Matrix with numbers
+- A one-dimensional Array or a Matrix with numbers or booleans

 <h3 id="parameters">Parameters <a href="#parameters" title="Permalink">#</a></h3>